drsamcolman/ai-blood-results-tool/README.md

 - provides consistent follow-up recommendations

 How it works:
-- Uses LLM-based prompting to interpret FBC results
+- Used no code platform AI tooling (Lovable) for structured prompting to interpret FBC results
 - Applies structured clinical logic
 - Outputs standardised recommendations